Skip to main content

 Keep the Rodents Under Control

-Remember that rattlesnakes are only coming near our homes because they're finding a resource, like food.
-Rodents make up a large portion of snakes' diets, so by rodent-proofing your house and getting rid of mice, rats and other rodents, you will remove a major source of rattlesnake attractant.
-This is especially important around areas where animal food is stored on farms.
+Remember that rattlesnakes are only coming near our homes because they have found a valuable resource, like shelter or food.
+Rodents make up a large portion of snakes' diets, so by rodent-proofing your house and getting rid of mice, rats and other rodents, you will remove a major rattlesnake attractant.
+This is especially important in areas where animal food is stored on farms.

 Other Food Sources